shu251/SPOT_metatranscriptome/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.846380.svg)](https://doi.org/10.5281/zenodo.846380) houses raw data that can be downloaded and then run to re-create all figures.

 ### Parse_and_Compile_Data_SPOTmetaT.ipynb
 Code required to run ahead of R script.
 Takes raw count information and annotation data and compiles.
-Output files can then be input into the R script: MetaT_data_compile_plot.ipynb.
+Output files can then be input into the R script: MetaT_data_compile_03072018.ipynb

-### MetaT_data_compile_10172017.ipynb
+### MetaT_data_compile_03072018.ipynb
 Script used to generate all figures.
 Many figures were processed further using InkScape.
 See "test_file_05022017.csv" to run through small subset of data.

-Required R packages
+To run, start R and make sure these packages are installed:
 ```
 install.packages("edgeR")
 install.packages("plyr")